lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 - [GameDev.Tv Discord](https://discord.gg/gamedevtv)

 #### Get yourself a mentor
-You have all the tools, you figured out your workflow, you’re creating levels but how do you know that you’re improving or if your creations make sense at all?
+You have all the tools, you've figured out your workflow, you’re creating levels but how do you know that you’re improving or if that your creations make sense?

-One way you can go about it is by letting people playtest what you put together.
-Be it family, friends or complete strangers, you can upload your game files on itch.io and share a link.
-And boy, will you learn a lot about how people navigate your level.
-Gather their feedback, iterate on the level using it.
+One way you can go about it is by letting people playtest what you've put together.
+Be it family, friends or complete strangers, you can upload your game files on [itch.io](https://itch.io/) and share a link with people.
+And boy, will you learn a lot about how people navigate your level and what you didn't do properly.
+Gather the feedback, iterate on the level using it.
+Rinse.
+Repeat.

-However, the best thing you can possibly do if you are serious about your craft is to find yourself a mentor.
+However, the best thing you can possibly do if you are serious about improving your craft is finding yourself a mentor.
 Ideally someone who's been working within the game industry on a position you would like to reach in the future.
-I don't have an official mentor, though I've been fortunate to have an industry veteran checking my work quite regularly.
+I don't have an official mentor, though I've been fortunate enough to have an industry veteran checking my work quite regularly.
 Their feedback is beyond helpful, so is the encouragement.
-Occasional reality checks helping me stay grounded, too.
+And occasional reality checks helping me stay grounded, too. :tostcool:

 But how do you find yourself a mentor?
-Check online if your favorite designer has social media and write them.
-I recommend checking this [list o gamedevs who are open to advising juniors](https://docs.google.com/spreadsheets/d/e/2PACX-1vRYveFAl_GuvBo0iuy3EvgPm0fWAGci-Z8e5CZ6hoYz9n8gcoK4dgE0RML-x0pWqRNjGqte-V7phtqB/pubhtml).
-When contacting them, disclose who you are and why you'd like them to be your mentor.
+Check online if your favorite designer has social media and just write them.
+I also recommend checking this [list of gamedevs who are open to advising juniors](https://docs.google.com/spreadsheets/d/e/2PACX-1vRYveFAl_GuvBo0iuy3EvgPm0fWAGci-Z8e5CZ6hoYz9n8gcoK4dgE0RML-x0pWqRNjGqte-V7phtqB/pubhtml).
+When contacting gamedev seniors, disclose who you are and why you'd like them to be your mentor.
 Don't be upset if they refuse mentoring you, though!
-Mentorship is a serious thing, time-consuming and if done right, it requires a lot of attention, care and hardwork from both the mentor and the mentee.
-If you get yourself a mentor, be willing to put in the work and commit to it.
-It will pay off by you improving fast!
+Mentorship is a serious commitment, time-consuming and if done right, it requires a lot of attention, care and hardwork from both the mentor and the mentee.
+If you get yourself a mentor, congrats & be willing to put in the work and commit to it.
+It will pay off by your fast improvement!

 ---

 ##### A small personal note before we part our ways
 Back in April, I vividly remember telling a couple of game devs at GDC 2022 that I know nothing about gamedev, and the only skills I possess is reading academic books about game design.
 But I wanted to learn how game worlds are built.
-I wanted to learn about level design.
-I wanted to build those levels, too.
+I wanted to learn about level design and I wanted to build those levels, too.

 As simple as that, my level design journey started.
+I've met amazing people along the way, my work trajectory has changed, and I can say I have never been happier and felt more professionally fulfilled.
+It's been a joy!

 How you start, where you go, and what you learn in the process of becoming a level designer is up to you, your own efforts, commitment and hard work.
-Mind you, everyone's path is different, and I sincerely hope yours is as joyful and exciting as mine has been.
+Mind you, everyone's path is different, there will be ups and downs, some difficulties along the way, but I sincerely hope your journey is as joyful and exciting as mine has been.

 So, please, have fun & enjoy it!
 If I could pull this level design adventure off, you can too!

-\* Both books were referred to me by a level design veteran from the industry
+L.